 Abortion refers to the act of terminating a pregnancy before it can be carried to term.
 The abortion controversy concerns the ongoing debate and battle over the legal status of abortion in the U.S., both at the state and national levels.
-Abortion is among the most divisive issues in American public discourse.
+Abortion is among the most divisive debate topics in American public discourse.
 Views on abortion often carry religious, political, and cultural overtones.
 The debate is largely framed by two competing views: The Pro-Choice view, that abortion is a woman’s constitutionally-protected right; and the Pro-Life view, that abortion is immoral, and that the government should have the right to restrict and/or punish abortion.
 The ongoing public controversy over abortion makes this a popular persuasive essay topic.

 While research suggests that many Americans harbor views somewhere in between these two divergent positions, beliefs on abortion law and reproductive rights tend to be divided starkly across political party lines.
 As a matter of broad policy, the Republican Party seeks to make laws restricting or limiting access to abortion while the Democratic Party seeks to remove restrictions and improve funding for access to safe and legal abortions.